imtiaz-al-kabir/AppNest/README.md

 # AppNest

-AppNest is a web application platform that showcases and manages apps with a focus on user-friendly design and seamless functionality.
-Built using react and tailwind, the platform allows users to explore, search, and interact with app listings dynamically.
+## AppNest is a web application platform that showcases and manages apps with a focus on user-friendly design and seamless functionality.
+Built using React and Tailwind, the platform allows users to explore, search, and interact with app listings dynamically.
 The project integrates APIs and serverless functions to handle real-time data efficiently, while deployment on Netlify ensures fast load times, reliability, and scalability across devices.
----

 ## 📌 Project Overview